isaac-mason/arancini/packages/arancini/README.md

 }
 ```

-Queries are reactive, and can emit when entities are added or removed from the query.
+Queries are reactive and can emit events when entities are added or removed from the query.

 ```ts
 const query = world.create.query([Position])